 Bryant majored in History and Literature at Harvard University, graduating cum laude in 1981.
 Her honors thesis, "Sight and Sensibility: A Study of Ruskin, Turner, and Praeterita," won the John Ruskin Prize.
 She also worked on the university's literary magazine, The Harvard Advocate.
 The week of her graduation, Bryant wrote a poem called "The Garden Party" that was published by Christian Science Monitor and earned her a prize from the journal.

 After graduation, Bryant taught English for a year at Phillips Academy Andover, a preparatory school.
 This was followed by an additional English teaching stint at Middlesex, where she also served as Associate Director of Admissions for two years.
-She then pursued her Master's and Doctorate degrees in Modern British and Irish Literature at the University of Michigan, earning many accolades during her time there.
+She then pursued her masters and doctorate degrees in Modern British and Irish Literature at the University of Michigan, earning many accolades during her time there.
 Bryant won an outstanding teacher award, in addition to earning a Rackham Dissertation Award and a Rackham Fellowship.
 The fellowships enabled her to conduct research for her dissertation in England, Ireland, and New York City.
-Bryant's dissertation and first academic book, How Will the Heart Endure: Elizabeth Bowen and the Landscape of War, won the Donald R. Murphy Prize for best first book at the American Conference on Irish Studies and was published by the University of Michigan Press in 1992.
+Bryant's dissertation and first academic book How Will the Heart Endure: Elizabeth Bowen and the Landscape of War (1992), won the Donald R. Murphy Prize for best first book at the American Conference on Irish Studies and was published by the University of Michigan Press in 1992.
 She also worked on the Cornell Yeats Series, specifically The Island of Statues.

 Bryant moved from Ann Arbor, Michigan, to Boston to teach writing at Harvard University, where she continued to be recognized for her outstanding teaching.
 She taught freshman English at the college from 1990 to 1993.
 Her twin children, Douglas and Phoebe, were born in 1994, and her son Walker was born in 1996.
 In 1995, Bryant returned from her leave and taught English to adults at Harvard's Extension School until 2005.
 While teaching at Harvard's Extension School, she also worked at Wellesley College as a Visiting Assistant Professor in the Writing Program from 2003 to 2005.
-Bryant and her family then moved to State College, Pennsylvania, where she began teaching English Composition and Creative Writing at the Pennsylvania State University.
+Bryant and her family then moved to State College, Pennsylvania, where she began teaching English Composition and Creative Writing at the Pennsylvania State University in 2006.

 Throughout her decades as an English professor, helping writers grow and find their own voices, Bryant has continued to pursue creative writing.
 On why she writes, Bryant reflects, "I think I write because I can't not write.
 I write because it's how I think, how I see the world, how I remember things, how I figure out what I think, what I want to leave behind."
 Bryant also reflects on how she enjoys writing in a variety of genres, since each serves a different purpose: "poems to help me sharpen my insight and sense of language play, novels to tell stories, and creative nonfiction to give a shape to the story that is my life continuing to develop over time."